tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Unity SDK/实时语音功能接口_intl_en.md

 ### [Initializing SDK](id:Init)

 - This API is used to initialize the GME service.
-It is recommended to call it when initializing the application.
+You need to call it before using GME.
 No fee is incurred for calling this API.
-- **Get the `sdkAppID` parameter.**
+- **For more information on how to get the `sdkAppID`, see [Voice Service Activation Guide](https://intl.cloud.tencent.com/document/product/607/10782#.E9.87.8D.E7.82.B9.E5.8F.82.E6.95.B0)**.
 - **The openID uniquely identifies a user with the rules stipulated by the application developer and unique in the application (currently, only INT64 is supported)**.

 <dx-alert infotype="notice" title="">
- - The SDK must be initialized before an user can enter a voice chat room.
+ - The SDK must be initialized before a user can enter a voice chat room.
  - The Init API must be called in the same thread with other APIs.
 It is recommended to call all APIs in the main thread.
 </dx-alert>